 When you eat these beans, you will think of moldy cheese because of its smell.
 Some people will not like the scent, but its flavor will entice you.
 With their characteristic salty and umami taste, the beans will stimulate your taste buds.

-Sukiyaki translates to “cook what you like,” so this hot pot can hold any ingredients you want to add.
-Usually, the Japanese will put slices of beef, noodles, and vegetables into a boiling hot pot to keep warm on cold days.
+Sukiyaki translates to “cook what you like”, so this hot pot can hold any ingredients you want to add.

 Get the ways to have fantastic sukiyaki at home.

-Oden was born in the 14th century during the Muromachi era.
-Its earliest version was grilled tofu skewers covered with miso sauce.
+Did you know that oden originated in the 14th century during the Muromachi era, with its earliest version being grilled tofu skewers coated in miso sauce?

 If you are looking for a rice dish to fill your hungry stomach, curry rice is suitable.
 It was brought to Japan by the British in the Meiji era, so it is pretty similar to United Kingdom curry.